mohitpai/journey-optimizer.en/help/using/landing-pages/design-lp.md

 1. From the **[!UICONTROL Checkbox 1]** section, you can edit the label corresponding to this checkbox.

-1. Define if this checkbox is to opt users in or out: if they check the box, do they agree to receive communications or do they ask not to be contacted any more?
+1. Define if this checkbox is to opt users in or out: do they agree to receive communications or do they ask not to be contacted any more?

     ![](../assets/lp_designer-form-update.png)